Semantics-aware Dataset Discovery from Data Lakes with Contextualized Column-based Representation Learning: Conclusion and Future Work

 In this paper, we mainly focused on the problem of table union search, an essential application in dataset discovery from data lakes.
-We argued that it is crucial to utilize contextual information to determine whether two columns are unionable and proposed \name, an end-to-end framework as the solution. \name utilized pre-trained language model as the column encoder and employed contrastive representation learning to pre-train the model in a fully unsupervised manner.
+We argued that it is crucial to utilize contextual information to determine whether two columns are unionable and proposed \name, an end-to-end framework based on contrastive representation learning as the solution.
 We also developed a multi-column table Transformer encoder that can capture the contextual information from a table so as to learn contextualized column embeddings.
-Moreover, we came up with a scalable search framework for aggregating column unionability scores into a table unionability score, which can make use of multiple design choices in filtering and indexing to accelerate query processing.
 Experimental results on popular benchmark datasets demonstrated that \name significantly outperformed existing solutions for table union search.

-Besides, we also showed that by leveraging efficient indexing techniques, our proposed framework can scale well to datasets that are 250 times larger than those can be supported by existing solutions so far.
+Our results show the promise of self-supervised contrastive learning in improving the accuracy of table union search, as well as joinable table search, and column clustering -- the latter areas we are exploring further.
+We believe the improved accuracy justifies the use of learning over previous heuristic approaches and the self-supervision will be important to data lakes where labeled training data is expensive to collect and generalize.
+Our results using the relatively new HNSW index are exciting and important in the development of real-time data lake search solutions.